Agbiz/IDC Agribusiness Confidence Index recovered slightly in Q3, 2024

 Discussion of the subindices

-The ACI comprises ten subindices; three declined in Q1 2024,while the rest showed mild improvement.
+The ACI comprises ten subindices; six improved in Q3 2024, while the rest declined mildly.
 Here is the detailed view of the subindices.

-• The general economic conditions subindex recovered by 20 points to 30 in Q1 2024, still far from the neutral point mark of 50.
-This slight recovery in the mood about the economic conditions could be linked with expectations of a reduction in load-shedding this year, and it is broadly consistent with improvements in various market analysts' GDP forecasts for 2024.
+- The general economic conditions subindex recovered by 4 points to 43 in Q3 2024.
+This slight recovery in the mood about the economic conditions could be due to the expected effects of thee reduction in load-shedding this year, and it is broadly consistent with improvements in various market analysts' GDP forecasts, who are positive about this year.

-• The subindices of the debtor provision for bad debt and financing costs are interpreted differently from the abovementioned indices.
+- The subindices of the debtor provision for bad debt and financing costs are interpreted differently from the abovementioned indices.
 A decline is viewed as a favourable development, while an increase signals growing financial strain.
-In Q1 2024, the debtor provision for bad debt was down by 9 points to 27, which is a favourable development.
-Meanwhile, the financing costs indices increased by 14 points to 27, signalling that agricultural firms are still worried by the elevated interest rate in an industry where farm debt is just over R200 billion.
+In Q3 2024, the debtor provision for bad debt was up by 19 points to 50, which is an unfavourable development and shows prospects of harsh financial conditions in some farming businesses, and this could be linked to the recent drought and animal disease.
+Moreover, the financing costs indices increased by 23 points from Q2 to 46, which is surprising in an environment of expected easing of interest rates.

 Concluding remarks